Arun Basuljevic: Fresno FC

 On February 18, 2019, Basuljevic joined USL Championship side Fresno FC.

+On August 3, 2019, during a match against the Las Vegas Lights, Basuljevic suffered a broken leg.
 Following the folding of the club, Basuljevic and teammates were free to pursue other options.

 Oklahoma City Energy

 Basuljevic joined USL Championship side OKC Energy FC.

 Monterey Bay FC

 Basuljevic was announced as signing for Monterey Bay FC on February 8, 2022.
-Basuljevic was included in the starting 11 for Monterey Bay's inaugural match, a 4-2 loss to Phoenix Rising FC.
+Basuljevic was included in the starting 11 for Monterey Bay's inaugural match, a 4–2 loss to Phoenix Rising FC.
+Following the 2022 season, Basuljevic was announced as staying with Monterey Bay for the 2023 season.
+On March 23, 2023, Monterey Bay and Basuljevic mutually agreed to terminate his contract with the club.

+El Paso Locomotive

+On August 31, 2023, it was announced that Basuljevic had signed for USL Championship team El Paso Locomotive FC, staying until the end of the 2023 season.
+He made his debut for the club on September 2 against his former club Monterey Bay as an 86th-minute substitute.